6 things you need to know about personal loans

 Can a personal loan be used for anything?

-Personal loans could be used for many things.
-That includes debt consolidation, emergency expenses, home renovations or even a once-in-a-lifetime vacation.
-(In general, personal loans cannot be used for things like gambling.)
+Personal loans can be used for many things.
+That includes debt consolidation, emergency expenses or home renovations.
 When you apply for a personal loan, you may be asked to specify the purpose of that loan to make sure it conforms to the lender’s requirements.
+Other loans, such as student loans or mortgages, are for specific purposes and you must abide by those terms of use.
+With a personal loan, you have more freedom to use the loan for a variety of purposes.

 Does a personal loan impact your credit score?

-Your credit score could impact your personal loan rate and monthly payments.
+Your credit score can impact your personal loan rate and monthly payments.
 Before applying, ensure your credit score is correct by reviewing your credit report.
 You are entitled to free copies of your credit report from Experian, TransUnion, and Equifax (the credit bureaus) every 12 months.
 You can request a copy from AnnualCreditReport.com.
 If there are any errors, you can dispute them.

-When you apply for a personal loan, be prepared to provide financial documents like your most current tax returns and bank statements.
+When you apply for a personal loan, be prepared to provide financial documents like your most recent tax returns and bank statements.
 The lender will send you the terms of the loan after they approve your application.
 Make sure you read the contract carefully and only agree to the terms if you can afford the payments.

 Sign up for our newsletter